kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 enable transformations between pixel coordinates and world coordinates The pixel coordinates are defined by the FITS standard.
 The transformation is defined by meta data which are usually found in FITS headers.
-So it may be obvious that FITS files play a central role in the use of Module :mod:`wcs`.
+So it may be obvious that FITS files play an important role in the use of Module :mod:`wcs`.

-However, FITS data processed by :mod:`wcs` are in fact FITS keywords that are stored in a Python dictionary.
+However, FITS data processed by :mod:`wcs` can also be FITS keywords that are stored in a Python dictionary.
 This invites to experiment with WCSLIB even more because one can create a (minimal) FITS header from scratch.
 In an attempt to create the most simple use of :mod:`wcs` we started to write a